Poseidon-ZKP/merkle-forest/README.md

 ### Migrate existing group

-Existing semaphore group can be migrated to EAS easily as the first shard. (more details later)
+Existing semaphore group can be migrated to EAG easily as the first shard. (more details later)

 <!-- ### Composable/CP-Snark(optional)